 A dim green glow fills the cargo bay of the C-130J.
 All white light sources have been switched to a type of lighting that helps the paratrooper's eyes adjust to the night as they prepare to jump.
 Screams of commands like, "Stand up, hook up," fill the bay as the first load of paratroopers hook their parachute equipment to a long cable called a static line, which will pull their parachute from their packs when they exit the aircraft.
-With the doors open the signal to go is announced and without hesitation, the first six men step off the end of the ramp one-by-one.
+With the doors open, the signal to go is announced, and without hesitation, the first six men step off the end of the ramp one by one.

 According to Army 1st Sgt.
-Shawn Ludwig, a paratrooper with the 160th SOAR headquartered at Fort Campbell, Kentucky, only about six paratroopers could jump at one time due to the size of the drop zone so the plane made several passes to safely drop all 25 soldiers on target.
+Shawn Ludwig, a paratrooper with the 160th SOAR headquartered at Fort Campbell, Kentucky, only about six paratroopers could jump at one time due to the size of the drop zone so the plane made several passes to drop all 25 soldiers on target safely.
 Making repeated passes over the same area can be a dangerous assignment for aircrew in an active combat zone.

 "This is great practice," Ludwig said.
-"Anytime you jump at night, it refines your capabilities and is extremely worthwhile."
+"Any time you jump at night, it refines your capabilities and is extremely worthwhile."

 Maj.
-William Miller, the 815th AS aircraft commander, said the mission was a success and all 25 special-forces paratroopers exited the C-130J and were tactically inserted into the battlefield on time and on target.
+William Miller, the 815th AS aircraft commander, said the mission was a success, and all 25 special-forces paratroopers exited the C-130J and were tactically inserted into the battlefield on time and on target.

 The 815th AS mission is to support theater commanders with the ability to resupply the forces, provide airlift requirements within the combat zone or forward areas and provide aeromedical evacuation.
 The unit performs precision air drop of supplies and paratroopers in all weather conditions either day or night and can perform day or night airlift capabilities in hostile areas.

-"You can't measure success (in training) by how things went," Miller said.
+"You can't measure success [in training] by how things went," Miller said.
 "Success, in my opinion, is measured on what you learn, and how you are able to implement what you learn from a training mission."

 This exercise provides units with practice in close air support, en-route casualty care, combat search and rescue, special operations forces and suppression/destruction of enemy air defenses in a counter-insurgency scenario.